Fujifilm: 21st century

 In March 2006, Noritsu and Fuji announced a strategic alliance for Noritsu to manufacture all of Fuji's photofinishing hardware, such as mini labs.
 Each company produces its own software for the mini labs.

 On September 19, 2006, Fujifilm announced plans to establish a holding company, Fujifilm Holdings Corp.
 Fujifilm and Fuji Xerox would become subsidiaries of the holding company.
 A representative of the company reconfirmed its commitment to film, which accounts for 3% of sales.

 On January 31, 2018, Fujifilm announced that it would acquire a 50.1% controlling stake in Xerox for US$6.1 billion, which will be amalgamated into its existing Fuji Xerox business.
 The deal was subsequently dropped after intervention by activist investors Carl Icahn and Darwin Deason.
 In late 2019, Fujifilm announced its acquisition of Xerox's 25% stake in the 57-year-old joint venture, Fuji Xerox.

 In December 2019, Fujifilm acquired Hitachi's diagnostic imaging business for US$1.63 billion.

-Amid the 2020 COVID-19 pandemic, one of Fujifilm Toyama Chemical drugs, i.e. favipiravir, an antiviral commercially named Avigan, is being considered as a possible treatment for the virus, after having been approved by China, Russia, and Indonesia authorities by June 2020.
+Amid the 2020 COVID-19 pandemic, one of Fujifilm Toyama Chemical drugs, i.e. favipiravir, an antiviral commercially named Avigan, was being considered as a possible treatment for the virus, after having been approved by China, Russia, and Indonesia authorities by June 2020.

 In June 2020, Fujifilm announced a US$928 million investment to a Denmark-based biologics production facility, which it acquired from Biogen a year earlier for around US$890 million, to double the manufacturing capacity.
 A tape cartridge using strontium ferrite that could store up to 400TB was showcased by Fujifilm in the late same month.

+In the 2020s, Fujifilm's digital camera business grew significantly.
+Demand for models such as the X100VI exceeded production capacity after its launch.
+Fujifilm's share of digital camera shipments among major Japanese manufacturers rose from 6.0% in 2023 to 11.8% in 2025, when it shipped about 1.16 million cameras and moved ahead of Nikon into third place.